By: Kat Harlton

 Hopefully the above tips should get you started on building your theatre dream team, and have you thinking about your marketing plan.

-Our next post will cover creating and managing your production’s website and how to optimize the experience for your site’s visitors.
+The next post in our series will cover creating and managing your production’s website and how to optimize the experience for your site’s visitors, you can read it HERE

 Have questions?
 Thoughts? leave a comment below.